 Globally, we face a climate crisis induced by human-generated greenhouse gas emissions.
-In the Pacific Northwest, we have observed wildfires, drought, lack of snowpack, and increased ocean acidification in recent years.
-Governor Inslee’s Executive Order 14-04 includes key areas for addressing climate change, including reducing carbon emissions and improving energy efficiency.
-San Juan County can reduce carbon emissions by increasing reliance on electricity if it comes from clean, renewable sources, and is used as efficiently as possible.
-Transportation and home heating/cooling are two major sources of energy expenditure in the County (and anywhere else).
-Thirty five percent of county residential energy use is for heating, and over half of energy use is for transportation, which accounts for 45 percent of Washington State fossil fuel emissions.
-Electric transportation costs about 75 percent less than fossil fueled transportation, helping keep dollars in the local economy.
+In recent years, we have observed wildfires, drought, lack of snowpack, and increased ocean acidification in the Pacific Northwest.
+Governor Inslee’s Executive Order 14-04 includes key areas for addressing climate change, including rapidly reducing carbon emissions and improving energy efficiency.
+Washington state’s 2021 Energy Strategy and Clean Energy Transformation Act (CETA) call for a 50% reduction of greenhouse gas emissions (GHGs) by 2030 and net-zero emissions by 2050.

+In San Juan County, about 70% of GHG emissions come from just two things, transportation and heating.
+The key to reducing carbon emissions in San Juan County is converting fossil-fueled heating and transportation to electric forms and powering that new load with clean, renewable energy sources.
+Additionally, modern heat pumps and EVs are 3 to 6 times more efficient than their fossil-fueled counterparts.

+Thirty five percent of county residential energy use is for heating, and over half of energy use is for transportation.
+Modern electric heat pumps and transportation costs up to 75 percent less than fossil-fueled heating and transportation, helping keep dollars in the local economy.
+The chart below shows how electric heat pumps and transportation in San Juan County are much more energy efficient, cost less, and reduce CO2 emissions compared to their fossil-fueled counterparts.